shakiba-vakili/Responsive-Shopping-Website/README.md

 - **React:** Utilizing React, a powerful JavaScript library for building dynamic user interfaces, ensures a smooth and interactive shopping experience.
 - **Tailwind CSS:** Tailwind CSS offers a utility-first approach, allowing for efficient styling and customization, resulting in a visually appealing and responsive design.

-## React + Vite

-This project leverages React with Vite, providing a lightning-fast development experience with built-in Hot Module Replacement (HMR) for instant code updates.
+- - **React + Vite:** This project leverages React with Vite, providing a lightning-fast development experience with built-in Hot Module Replacement (HMR) for instant code updates.
 Choose between Babel or SWC for Fast Refresh based on your preference and needs.

+### Features

+- **Dark Mode Functionality:** Enjoy browsing the website in both light and dark modes for enhanced visual comfort, powered by the latest React technologies.
+- **Responsive Design:** The website is fully responsive, ensuring a seamless user experience across various devices and screen sizes.

 ### Get Started